empathic-code/antwort/README.md

         Please specify your current age.
         [__ Age __] (0 - 100)

-A Question has a Number and a title.
+A question has a number and a title.
 After that there is an identifier, which names the variable for this question.
-The asterisk at the end tells you whether or not this question should be required.
+The optional asterisk at the end tells you whether or not this question should be required.

 In the next line after the question you can give some more context.
 This explanatory sentence is optional.

 After that you define in what way the person should answer.
 In the example there is a textbox specified that has the word "Age" as a placeholder.
-After that there is a range defined, that converters can use for validation.
+If you want the field to contain only numbers you can specify a range of values, that converters can use for validation.

-So far there is only a HTML generator that produces HTML 5.
-The code here is transformed to the following:
+So far there is only a HTML target that produces HTML5.
+The code above is transformed into the following html code:

     <div>
         <h2>1.
-Alter</h2>
+Age</h2>
         <blockquote>Please specify your current age.</blockquote>
         <input name="age" placeholder="Age" type="number" min="0" max="100" required>
     </div>